Corporal Punishment in K-12 Schools – Top 3 Pros and Cons

 The American Academy of Pediatrics says corporal punishment “may contribute to disruptive and violent student behavior.”
 [11]

-The American Academy of Child & Adolescent Psychiatry stated, “[c]orporal punishment signals to the child that a way to settle interpersonal conflicts is to use physical force and inflict pain.
+The American Academy of Child & Adolescent Psychiatry states, “[c]orporal punishment signals to the child that a way to settle interpersonal conflicts is to use physical force and inflict pain.
 Such children may in turn resort to such behavior themselves.”
 [10]

 Read More